-Chart 1.AJ CCECHS 3-Yr Student Survey Responses
+Chart 1.V PUC Inspire 3-Yr Student Survey Responses

 The Family Survey is administered annually to our parents/guardians as a necessary part of our continuous improvement process and is broken into six different categories: Facilitation, Family Event, Family Expectations, Respect, Safety, and School Climate.
-As Chart 1.AK and Chart 1.AL demonstrate, a majority of our parents/guardians are happy with the school.
-One key take away is that parents for both middle and high school have high expectations when it comes to their child graduating from high school or going to college.
-This is evident with an average score of 96 percent of middle school families and 95 percent of high school families responding either "Agree or Strongly Agree" when it comes to "Family Expectations."
-The middle school parents responded more favorably in the area of "Safety," with an overall response rate of 89 percent responding "Agree" or "Strongly Agree."
-The high school parents' response was much lower, however, the response rate was above the seventy percent mark, indicating a majority of parents still consider the school a safe and nurturing environment.
+As Chart 1.W demonstrates, a majority of our parents/guardians are happy with the school.
+One key take away is that parents have high expectations when it comes to their child graduating from high school and going to college.
+This is evident with an average score of 97 percent of families responding either "Agree" or "Strongly Agree" when it comes to high "Family Expectations."
+The lowest area is "Safety," with the current year response rate of 75 percent responding "Agree" or "Strongly Agree," indicating a majority of parents still consider the school a safe and nurturing environment.